Rice diet: Contemporary forms

 Kempner retired from the Duke Faculty in 1974, but consulted until 1992.
 The commercialization of drugs to treat hypertension reduced both demand for the program and the need to make it strict in order to prevent death.
 In 2002 the program became independent of Duke University, and in 2013 the Rice House Healthcare Program opened in Durham, North Carolina.
 The Rice House Healthcare Program is an inpatient facility where people are put on a diet akin to the original diet and are monitored.

 The rice diet has influenced some contemporary advocates of the plant-based diet.
 For example, physician John A. McDougall has commented regarding the research of Walter Kempner that "all who have followed in his footsteps, including Nathan Pritikin, Dean Ornish, Neal D. Barnard, Caldwell Esselstyn, and myself, owe homage to this man and his work."

 The rice diet has been popularized in a modulated form through several modern books.
 Judy Moscovitz in her book The Rice Diet Report, allows fruit, vegetables and various carbohydrates.
 Kitty and Robert Rosati authors of The Rice Diet Solution describe their diet as a "low-sodium, good-carb, detox diet".
 It is based on the consumption of carbohydrates such as whole grains, fruits, vegetables, and beans.

 Criticism

-The modern version of the rice diet has been categorized as a fad diet with possible disadvantages including a boring food choice, flatulence, and the risk of feeling too hungry.
+The modern version of the rice diet has been categorized as a fad diet with possible disadvantages including boring food choices, flatulence, and the risk of feeling too hungry.

 And while the diet never was intended to be a lifetime eating protocol, nutritionist Yvette Quantz has suggested that the rice diet has some good short-term benefits in the long term but does not provide "enough calories or protein for most people to sustain."